Basic Rules Created and Played

 ON-FIELD BEHAVIOR

-• 1st offense will result in a 15 yard penalty, 2nd offense will result in game expulsion plus 1 week’s suspension.
+• Yelling at a referee (1st offense) will result in a 15 yard penalty, 2nd offense will result in game expulsion plus 1 week’s suspension.

-• Players are not allowed to bully or personally insult other players.
+• Players are not allowed to bully, taunt, or personally insult other players.

 • 1st offense will result in a 15 yard penalty.